bigspider/LedgerHQ.github.io/_posts/2021-03-18-ledger-live-bot.md

 ### Philosophy

-When we built the bot, we setup a few principles that would help us make it into the tool we needed.
+When we built the bot, we set a few principles that would help us make it into the tool we needed.

 - **Stateless**: My state _is_ the blockchain.
 - **Configless**: I only need a _seed_ and a _coinapps_ folder.
-- **Autonomous**: I simply restore my accounts using the seeds and continue from here
+- **Autonomous**: I simply restore my accounts using the seeds and continue from here.
 - **Generative**: I send funds to sibling accounts to create new accounts and rotate funds.
 My only costs are network fees.
 - **Data Driven**: My engine is simple and I do actions based on data specs that drive my capabilities.
 - **End to End**: I rely on the complete "Ledger stack"
   - live-common: the library behind Ledger Live logic (deriving accounts, transaction logic...) (open source)
-  - Speculos: the Ledger devices simulator(open source)
+  - Speculos: the Ledger devices emulator (open source)
   - coinapps: a folder containing the apps needed by Speculos (closed source)
 - **Realistic**: I am very close to the flow used by Ledger Live users and what they do with their device.
 I can even press the devices' buttons.
-- **Completeness**: I can _technically_ do anything user can do Ledger Live with their account (send, but also any feature from Leger Live like delegations, freeze, staking...), but I do it faster 🤖
+- **Completeness**: I can _technically_ do anything a user can do in Ledger Live with their account (send, but also any feature from Leger Live like delegations, freeze, staking...), but I do it faster 🤖
 - **Automated**: I can run on Github Actions (runners) and comment on the Pull Requests and Commits.

-## How to automate device testing with Speculos, a Ledger Hardwarde wallet simulator
+## How to automate device testing with Speculos, the Ledger hardware wallet emulator

-One of our main bottleneck is obviously the use of real, physical devices to go through the all the different flows and transactions.
+One of our main bottleneck is obviously the use of real, physical devices to go through all the different flows and transactions.
 To do this, we rely on a technology developed at Ledger and released in 2019: [Speculos](https://speculos.ledger.com/).

 Now equipped with a "software" version of our device that can be piloted by an API, we were ready to start working on the bot.

-Here are some example of how we build our interactions with Speculos
+Here are some examples of how we build our interactions with Speculos.

-The first iteration looked something like that
+The first iteration looked like something like that:
 ```js
 function deviceActionAcceptBitcoin({
   // transport is an ojbect that represent the connection